Law Firm Slater And Gordon Disclosed Quindell Client DataJuly 3, 2019 |Data Privacy

 Slater Gordon Solutions Legal Ltd fined £40,000 for “disclosing un-redacted confidential information and documents from 7,087 client matter files to other firms, without the client’s consent”, as a result of breaching Principles 4 and 6 of the SRA Principles 2011 and failed to meet Outcome 4.1 of the SRA Code of Conduct 2011.

-There were some their accusations, demands to be clarified by Slater and Gordon.
+There were some of their accusations, demands to be clarified by Slater and Gordon.
 They need to pay £40,000 for “inspecting un-redacted confidential information and documents from 7,087 client matter files of another firm, Quindell Legal Services Limited, without the knowledge or consent of the relevant clients.”
 The team probing the whole incident also accused it of a few of its activities, which created a negative impact.
 The other blames on Slater and Gordon were, it disclosed un-redacted private data.
-They also revealed official documents from a selection of Quindell Legal Services Limited client matter files to two other firms without any consent of those clients.
+They also revealed official documents from a selection of Quindell Legal Services Limited client matter files to two other firms without any consent from those clients.
 Through this, they violated Principles 3 and 6 of the SRA Principles 2011.

 Help to comply with the GDPR